An Expert Golfers Guide

 Golf is the prevalent sport in this region with over 20 courses to choose from.
 Some of the world’s best golf course architects have worked here, providing the best choice for travelling and local golfers.
 Harbour Town Golf Links Probably one of the most recognised golf courses in the USA with the lighthouse on the 18th Hole.
 Harbour Town Golf Links is the host course for the RBC Heritage on the PGA Tour and a charming historic venue.
-Robert Trent Jones Palmetto Dunes Located right on the Ocean the Jones course is one of three here at Palmetto Dunes, the wind is a contributing factor here and frequents changes direction making each and every hole here a test of mind and body.
-Last but not least is the Hilton Head National This player friendly classic is another great course designed by the great Gary Player, it is located in the Low Country, all guests are treated as family by all of the team ensuring a memorable golf experience for all.
+Robert Trent Jones Palmetto Dunes Located right on the Ocean the Jones course is one of three here at Palmetto Dunes, the wind is a contributing factor here and frequents changes direction making every hole here a test of mind and body.
+Finally, the Hilton Head National This player-friendly classic is another great course designed by the great Gary Player.
+It is located in the Low Country.
+All guests are treated like family by all of the team, ensuring a memorable golf experience for all.

 Where to Stay on Hilton Head Island

-Accommodation on Hilton Head Island is quite varied, with plenty of choice if you are looking for hotels, villas or apartments, the choice is yours with many accommodations located on golf courses.
-Therefore, our favorite two would be; The Sea Pines Resort three top-class golf courses, shopping outlets with choices of apartments and villas adjacent to all courses.
+Accommodation on Hilton Head Island is quite varied.
+With plenty of choices, if you are looking for hotels, villas or apartments, the choice is yours with many accommodations located on golf courses.
+Therefore, our favourite two would be; The Sea Pines Resort three top-class golf courses, shopping outlets with apartments and villas choices adjacent to all courses.
 The second choice is The Westin Hilton Head Island Resort & Spa; a five-star property sits on a pristine beach overlooking the Atlantic Ocean.